tschm/marimushka/README.md

 ```

 The action will create a GitHub artifact named 'marimushka' containing all exported files.
-The artifact is available in all jobs further downline declaring a dependency
+The artifact is available in all jobs further declaring a dependency
 on the 'export' job.

 #### Action Inputs